robertcurcio/wafv2/README.md

 # Stack Description:
-Here are 2 CloudFormation stacks specifically for designed to create WebACLs for 1.
-CloudFront distributions (Global) or 2.
-For regional use such as ALBs, API Gateway or AppSync
+Here are 3 CloudFormation stacks specifically for designed to create WebACLs for WAFv2:

+regional-only-webacl.yaml

 * Creates a WAFv2 ACL with Amazon managed rules
 * Creates and attaches 2 IP sets (one blacklist and one whitelist)
+* Only works with regions, not Global
+* For regional use such as ALBs, API Gateway or AppSync

+waf-and-cloudfront.yaml

+* Creates a WAFv2 ACL with Amazon managed rules
+* Creates and attaches 2 IP sets (one blacklist and one whitelist)
-* The CLOUDFRONT scope must be deployed from us-east-1
+* This can only be deployed from us-east-1 for the Global

-Note: In the `Addresses:` list, please add your own custom IPV4 CIDR notations.
+* For use wit CloudFront distributions only

+waf-with-rulegroup-and-2-ipsets.yaml

+* Creates a WAFv2 ACL with Amazon managed rules
+* Creates and attaches 2 IP sets (one blacklist and one whitelist)
+* Creates and attaches 1 blank Rule Group
+* For use wit CloudFront distributions only